 Research Webzine of the KAIST College of Engineering since 2014

-Fall 2023 Vol. 21An AI-related art exhibition “AI with Weird Wonderland” aims to foster youth’s critical thinking competency about AI through an informal learning experience, with collaborations from AI developers, designers, and artists.
+Spring 2025 Vol. 24An AI-related art exhibition “AI with Weird Wonderland” aims to foster youth’s critical thinking competency about AI through an informal learning experience, with collaborations from AI developers, designers, and artists.

 With the rapid advancement of artificial intelligence (AI) technologies, today's youth are increasingly exposed to AI from an early age, encountering various AI-embedded devices and services.
 While AI offers entertainment and educational opportunities, it can also pose potential negative impacts and ethical dilemmas.